tcosolutions/betterscan/README.md

 Usage: Ctrl-P and then `> Betterscan scan` will trigger the scan in your Workfolder.
 Please install the file [cli-html.sh](https://github.com/marcinguy/betterscan-vscode/blob/master/cli-html.sh) there

+After scan is complete, you can view `report.sarif` in directory using VS Code SARIF plugin.

 ## Usage